takumiarai/cshell/README.md

 # cshell
-Project 6 for CPE 357, Winter 2020, Professor Mammen.
+Project 6 for CPE 357 by Professor Mammen, Winter 2020

 Description: A simple shell program written in C.